xeniatay/xeniatay-resume/README.md

 - Ran `npm install --save --save-exact react-scripts@5.0.1` to update CRA
 - Run `npm start` to run on http://localhost:8080
 - Update content, `ctrl+p` to print .pdf version
-- `npm run deploy:gh` to deploy to https://xeniatay.github.io/xeniatay-resume/ - it takes a few minutes to propagate.
+- `npm run deploy:gh` to deploy to https://xeniatay.github.io/xeniatay-resume/ - it takes some minutes to propagate.

 ---